datature/portal/README.md

   <img alt="Image Prediction" src="https://github.com/datature/portal/blob/develop/docs/images/screencaps/portal-ss-5.png?raw=true" width="45%">
 </p>

+#### Keymaps and Shortcuts
+To view the various key maps and shortcuts, press `?` on your keyboard whilst in Portal.
+There are various shortcuts such as showing labels of detections, going to the next photo, etc. If you have any suggestions or change recommendation, feel free to open a `Feature Request`

 **Portal works on both Mask and Bounding Box models.** For detailed documentations about advanced features of Portal can be found here : <a href="https://docs.datature.io/portal/documentation">Portal Documentation</a>